mattia6690/ARTMO_R/README.md

 #### Work In Progress

-* Transferrably of the Functions from
+* Transferrably of the Functions (MLRA/Inversion/Indices)
+* Additional Functionalities for Data Wrangling
+* Extraction of multiple Parameters
+* Adaptation to further ARTMO releases

 If you want to know more about core functionalities of the package please visit the [Homepage of the project](https://mattia6690.github.io/ARTMO_R/) or simply click on the Artmo_R logo above.